scrapy/scrapy/docs/topics/logging.rst

 =======

 Scrapy provides a logging facility which can be used through the :mod:`scrapy.log` module.
-The current underling implementation uses `Twisted logging`_ but this may change in the future.
+The current underlying implementation uses `Twisted logging`_ but this may change in the future.

 .. _Twisted logging: http://twistedmatrix.com/projects/core/documentation/howto/logging.html

-Logging service must be explicitly started through the :func:`scrapy.log.start` function.
+The logging service must be explicitly started through the :func:`scrapy.log.start` function.

 .. _topics-logging-levels: